yue123161/moon_light_submit/README.md

 4. Accuracy on the test set for evaluation, not provided to participants.
 5. Inference time measured as the total time taken to generate predictions for all test graphs on our machines.

 ---

+### How to Run the Code

+This code serves as an example of how to load a dataset and utilize it effectively for training and testing a GNN model:
+1. The main file contains the implementation of the GNN model.
+2. It uses the traindataset located in one of the data folders (A, B, C, or D) based on the path_train argument.
+3. The GNN model is trained on the specified traindataset from the folder corresponding to the path_train argument.
+4. After training, the code generates a CSV file for the test dataset, named based on the test_path argument.
+5. For example, if test_path points to folder B, the output file will be named testset_B.csv.
+6. If only the test_path argument is provided (without training), the code should generate the respective test dataset’s CSV file using the pre-trained   model.( This functionality is for you to implement).
+7. The data set can be download from https://drive.google.com/drive/folders/1Z-1JkPJ6q4C6jX4brvq1VRbJH5RPUCAk?usp=drive_link

+---